Do you suffer from debilitating headaches?

 When no other underlying diseases or conditions are found, you may be a candidate for a nerve decompression surgery that can reduce or end your migraine headaches.
 This is an outpatient surgery with short recovery times.
 Results are often immediately evident but may take several weeks.
 Neuropax surgeons can assess if nerve decompression surgery would help to alleviate or significantly reduce your debilitating symptoms.

-If you feel that you may be suffering from migraines, please call the office at Neuropax Clinic at 314-434-7784 to make an appointment.
+If you feel that you may be suffering from Headache, please call the office at Neuropax Clinic at 314-434-7784 to make an appointment.
 Don’t live in pain another day if you don’t have to.
 Visit www.neuropaxclinic.com for more information.